Ancient and Horribles Parade: History

 The oldest known Ancient and Horribles Parade in New England occurred on July 4, 1851, in Lowell, Massachusetts and was named as a parody of the more somber Ancient and Honorable Artillery Company of Massachusetts, the oldest military organization in the United States.
 New Englanders in several cities started parading in concert with other New England towns in the middle of the 1800s in "Ancient and Horrible" or "Antique and Horribles" parades.
 The dress was meant to satirize politicians and other public figures.
 This had largely died out by 1900 in Vermont.
 Gloucester, Massachusetts, continues to have a "Horribles Parade" into the 21st century but without the satirical political dimension the costumes once held.

 Glocester Rhode Island's "Ancient and Horribles Parade" was founded in 1926 when Calvin Coolidge was U.S. President.
 Coolidge was a member of the original Ancient and Honorable Artillery Company in Boston.
 According to the 2008 chair of the parade, Connie Leathers, "...Rhode Islanders being Rhode Islanders made fun of them."
 The Parade features both traditional Fourth of July floats and marchers, such as veterans and fire trucks, as well as often irreverent, satirical displays commenting on political and cultural issues.

-There was no parade in 1942–1945 during World War II nor during the 2020-2021 pandemic.
+There was no parade in 1942–1945 during World War II nor in 2020-2021 during the COVID-19 pandemic.